 The CAMPO ARQUEOLÓGICO DA SERRA DA ABOBOREIRA (C.A.S.A.) was a project created in 1978 under Vítor Jorge, the coordinator, aiming to create a permanent work unit as an active study and survey centre for archaeological mapping.

-This project was born out of a study plan, submitted by Vítor Jorge to the IPPC in 1978, which was only directed at the set of megaliths of Serra da Aboboreira.
-However, as other remains of another type of structure were found – settlements in pits, burials in pits and open pits in the gravel – in various areas of the mountain area when the first archaeological works were carried out on the first megalithic monument (mound Outeiro de Ante 3), the chronological frame of the already initiated studies had to be extended and the excavations were open up to other investigators in 1979 (JORGE 1988: 2 and 3).
+This project was born out of a study plan, submitted by Vítor Jorge to the IPPC in 1978, which was only directed at the megalithic set of Serra da Aboboreira.
+However, as traces of other type of structures were found – settlements in pits, burials in pits and open pits in the gravel – in various areas of the mountain area while the first archaeological works were carried out on the first megalithic monument (mound Outeiro de Ante 3), there was a necessity to broaden the chronological scope of the studies already started, as well as to open up the excavations to other researchers in 1979 (JORGE 1988: 2 and 3).

-With the project C.A.S.A., the aim was to create an interdisciplinary investigation programme within a given region, a given geographical space – that of Serra da Aboboreira – in view of understanding how this space was organised by man in each era (JORGE 1981: 2).
+The project C.A.S.A. also aimed to create an interdisciplinary research program within a given region and a given geographical space – serra da Aboboreira – in view of understanding how this area was arranged throughout the different eras (JORGE 1981: 2)

-It is a project carried out within the framework of Spatial Archaeology and integrated research as it purports to carry out an analysis of human occupation and the evolution of the environment in a given territory during pre-historic and historic times.
+It is a project carried out within the framework of Spatial Archaeology and integrated research as it sets out to analyse human occupation and the evolution of the environment in a given territory throughout history.